Verifying Procedural Programs via Constrained Rewriting Induction: Transforming Imperative Programs into LCTRSs

 \subsection{Remarks}

-Of course, the treatment in this section was not formal, and moreover incomplete; we are handling only a fraction of the C-language, albeit an important fraction for verification.
-We believe it can easily be extended further, with for instance the \texttt{switch} statement, user-defined data structures or standard library functions.
-Important to note is that there are several choices to be made regarding a translation.
-Most pertinently, we saw the choices what sort interpretations to use (e.g.~whether $\Int$ should be mapped to the set of integers or bitvectors) and what errors to consider.
+The treatment in this section is both informal and incomplete: we have discussed only a fraction of the C language---albeit an important fraction for verification.
+We believe that these ideas easily extend further, with for instance the \texttt{switch} statement, user-defined data structures, or standard library functions, as well as compiler-specific choices.
+Important to note is that the translation gives several \emph{choices}.
+Most pertinently, we saw the choices what sort interpretations to use (e.g., whether \texttt{int} should be mapped to the set of integers or bitvectors) and what errors to consider.

-In this paper, and in line with our automatic translation at \url{http://www.trs.cm.is.nagoya-u.ac.jp/c2lctrs/}, we have chosen to work with real integers, and not test for overflows.
+In this paper, and in line with our automatic translation at \url{http://www.trs.css.i.nagoya-u.ac.jp/c2lctrs/}, we have chosen to work with real integers and not test for overflows.
 We also do not permit aliasing.
 By avoiding the more sophisticated translation steps, we obtain LCTRSs which are correspondingly easier to analyze.

-The LCTRSs created using this transformation are well-behaved: all rules are left-linear, non-overlapping, and complete in the sense that all ground terms which are not constructor terms can be reduced.
-It \emph{is} possible for rules to have variables in the right-hand side and constraint which do not occur on the left, but this is mostly due to unspecified values in the original code.
-Where such variables do not occur---or are removed in the simplification step---the resulting LCTRSs are confluent.
+The LCTRSs from this transformation are well behaved: all rules are left-linear and non-overlapping,\footnote{Non-overlappingness means that for every term $s$ and rule $\rho\colon\ell \arrz r\ \constraint{\varphi}$ such that $s$ reduces with $\rho$ at the root position: (a) there are no other rules $\rho'$ such that $s$ reduces with $\rho'$ at the root position, and (b) if $s$ reduces with any rule at a non-root position $q$, then $q$ is not a position of $\ell$.
+For our translations, this holds because (a) rules with the same defined symbol have either incompatible constraints or non-unifiable arguments, and (b) in a rule $\afun(\ell_1,\dots, \ell_n) \arrz r\ \constraint{\varphi}$, the terms $\ell_i$ do not contain defined or calculation symbols.} and have the property that all ground terms can be reduced or are constructor terms.
+Rules $\ell \to r\ \constraint{\varphi}$ \emph{can} have variables in $r$ or $\varphi$ which do not occur in $\ell$: this is mostly due to unspecified values in the C code.
+Where such variables do not occur---or are removed in the optimization step---the resulting LCTRSs are confluent.